Archives

 Medication: Only oral contraceptives and Mirena IUD.
 I recommend their use after excision surgery to avoid recurrence.
 I avoid using GnRH agonists, as this makes excision difficult unless the patient really would like to try this.

-Approach to Persistent Pain After Surgery: Multi-modality approach is always best.
+Approach to Persistent Pain After Surgery: A multi-modality approach is always best.
 This includes collaboration with physical therapy, nerve blocks in the office, and possible neuromodulator implants depending on the severity of pain.

 Dr. Hector Oliva